neuger-digital/digital-team-standards/environment-setup/environment-setup.md

 # Environment Setup

-## Getting Started with a Pantheon Site
+## Pantheon

+Pantheon is our go-to hosting solution for our clients.
+It's scalable, secure, has a good pre-built workflow, is developer-friendly, and we have good customer support.
+It is only a hosting service for WordPress and Drupal and has some [platform restrictions](https://pantheon.io/docs/platform-considerations) that we need to keep in mind when developing.
+In general, these constraints are a forcing function for us to write better code.
+One of the best parts of Pantheon is its partnership with Lando, which allows for us to quickly spin up local versions of the site with all of the same server settings as the dev site.

+### Local development with Lando

 Lando is an easy way to work locally with Pantheon that doesn't require much configuration.
+The [Lando Docs](https://docs.lando.dev/config/pantheon.html) are pretty good, but here are some good takaways for other Lando things you might want to do.

+#### Setting up a site locally for the first time

 To get started, make sure that you have a Pantheon machine token set up on your computer and then nagivate to your `~/Sites` directory.
 Create a directory that is named the same as the sites domain (without the TLD and any subdomains should replace the `.` with a `-`) and then go into that directory.
 From there follow these steps:
 * Run `lando init`
 * If we are using the [Pantheon Composer CircleCI Workflow](https://github.com/neuger-digital/digital-team-standards/blob/master/environment-setup/pantheon-composer-workflow.md) then follow those steps instead, otherwise;
 * Choose `pantheon` (this is the Lando recipe)